mesg-foundation/docs/guide/service/dockerize-the-service.md

 ## Add a configuration and dependencies

 ::: tip
-Configuration and dependencies are an advanced feature and your service might not need this.
-This is totally optional and really depends on your service needs.
+Configuration and dependencies are an advanced feature and your service may not need them.
+This is totally optional and really depends on your service's needs.
 :::

-Once the Service can run on Docker, Core should be able to start it automatically.
+Once the Service can run on Docker, The Engine should be able to start it automatically.
 Update the [`mesg.yml`](service-file.md) file with the config. and optional dependencies the service needs.

 The `configuration` key is a Dependency object that will be use to configure the main Docker container of the service.
 All Dependency attributes are available except image.
 The attribute `image` will be set automatically when the service is deployed.